avasharafi/Semantic-Data-Web/src/README.md

 # Semantic Data Web

 This directory contains python codes of dashboard.
-To run the code locally on your machine, First save the folder in a locall directory.
+To run the code locally on your machine, you have to save the folder in a locall directory.
+And, you have to have the python environment installed.
+Then you can follow the steps below:
-Then,

 - install dependencies:
   - open terminal
   - cd to the directory where requirements.txt is located